The Power of Close Friends In Your Job Search

 A: They deeply affect each other.
 When institutional racism is allowed, interpersonal discrimination flourishes.
 Our own research has shown this — if you pass laws preventing formal discrimination, interpersonal discrimination also decreases.

 Q: Your research gives peer-reviewed evidence for workplace issues that African Americans have been battling for generations.
 Do you think the new Black Lives Matter conversation — and apparent growing respect for these issues, as shown in opinion polls — will make a long-term difference in the American workplace?

 A: Ibram X. Kendi wrote a book called “How to Be an Antiracist,” and one of his take-home messages is that you cannot lose hope even though racism often feels like metastatic cancer.
 If you lose hope that things will get better, you die.
 Racism has been here since the inception of America, but our past does not have to be our future.
 And I hope this is a different moment.
 I am hopeful that November will bring the first vice president who is Black and female.
-And that with this change is also ushered in real change in the great inequities that so many BIPOC people face in our society.
+And that with this change is also ushered in real change in the great inequities that so many Black, Indigenous and People of Color (BIPOC) people face in our society.